MSc Environment, Politics and Development

 Who is this programme for?:

 The programme attracts applications from students with a variety of academic and experiential backgrounds.
-We welcome applications from those who have worked in a broad field of development, but also from students without relevant work experience who can demonstrate a strong interest in, and understanding of, development issues.
+We welcome applications from those who have worked in a broad field of development, but also from students without relevant work experience who can demonstrate a strong interest in, and understanding of, environment-development issues.
 A good first degree in a social science is preferred.

 This programme takes a critical political ecology frame and examines environmental policy and its intersections with development from a social justice angle.
-It is taught and convened by leading political ecologists and offers a critical analysis of key issues including water, climate, fisheries, agricultural production, biodiversity, conflicts and energy supply.
+It is taught and convened by leading political ecologists and offers a critical analysis of key issues including water, forestry, climate, fisheries, agricultural production, biodiversity, conflicts and energy supply.

 The masters asks important questions including:

-- How does the environment Intersect with global poverty, wealth and questions of inequality?
+- How does the environment intersect with global poverty, wealth and questions of inequality?

 - Can Carbon trading offer a solution to managing climate change?